yaroslavgubich/obsidian_backup/💻WEB💻/🚀Therminal_Bash🚀.md

 3. If the file is in another directory, you can provide the full path or navigate to the directory first.

 Note: The `mv` command also serves the purpose of moving files and directories from one location to another, but when used in the same directory, it effectively renames the file or directory.

+____
+Sure, there are various ways to end a terminal session or stop code that is currently running:

+1. **Stopping Running Code**:

+   - **Ctrl + C**: This is the most common way to send an interrupt signal (`SIGINT`) to a running process.
+It will terminate the process in most cases.

+   - **Ctrl + \**: Sends a `SIGQUIT` signal to the running process, which not only stops the process but also creates a core dump, a file containing detailed information about the process's state at the time of termination.
+This can be useful for debugging.

+   - **Ctrl + Z**: Suspends the current process by sending it a `SIGTSTP` signal.
+This doesn't end the session, but it pauses the running process and gives control back to the shell.
+You can then manage this process with job control commands like `bg` (to run it in the background) or `fg` (to bring it back to the foreground).

+2. **Ending Terminal Session**:

+   - **`exit` command**: Simply type `exit` and press Enter.
+This is the standard way to end a terminal session.

+   - **Ctrl + D**: Sends an end-of-file (EOF) character, which in many contexts will exit the shell session.
+This is equivalent to running the `exit` command.

+   - **`logout` command**: This is used mainly in shells where you've logged in as a different user or via remote sessions like SSH.
+It logs you out of the session.

+   - **Closing the terminal window**: If you're working in a GUI environment, you can simply close the terminal window using the window's close button or the relevant keyboard shortcut.

+   - **Killing the terminal process**: If you need a more forceful way, you can kill the terminal process from another terminal or system monitor.
+First, find the process ID (PID) using `ps` and then use the `kill` command.

+     ```bash
+     ps aux | grep terminal_name
+     kill -9 PID
+     ```

+   - **`pkill` or `killall`**: These are utilities to send signals to processes by name.
+For example, `pkill -9 bash` would kill all instances of the `bash` shell.
+Use this method with caution.

+3. **Remote Sessions (like SSH)**:

+   - **`exit` or Ctrl + D**: As mentioned earlier, both work to end the session.

+   - **`~. (tilde dot)`**: If you're using SSH and it hangs or doesn't respond, typing `~` followed by a `.` will forcefully close the SSH client.
+Ensure the `~` character is the very first character you type after pressing Enter.

+Always be cautious when ending sessions or stopping processes, especially when working in production environments or on critical tasks.
+You may unintentionally terminate a crucial process or lose unsaved work.